SCENE 01 / PRE-PRODUCTION

 What happens if permits get denied or locations fall through?

 It happens, and we plan for it.
-Our location packages include backup options and we maintain relationships with Korean property owners and film commissions to handle last-minute changes.
-Our location managers have successfully found same-week replacements for everything from traditional hanok shoots to modern Seoul office interiors when original plans changed.
+Every location package includes backups, and we keep strong ties with Korean property owners and film commissions for last-minute changes.
+Our location managers have found same-week replacements for everything from traditional hanok shoots to modern Seoul office interiors when the original plan fell through.

 Ready to Start Your Pre-Production?

-We will create a production-ready plan which includes detailed budgets and schedules and permitting requirements for your project.
+We'll build a production-ready plan with detailed budgets, schedules, and permitting needs for your project.